PasangGurung123/HelloWorld/README.md

 # HelloWorld
 Everything begins with HelloWorld
-Yeah Yeah Apparently  I do't know anything
+Yeah Yeah Apparently  I don't know anything
 I'd like to see the same readme.md file next year and the changes and the progressions I've made.